22amillion/EVDataPlatform/README.md

 ## Setup Instructions
 ### Data Preparation

-Data Preparation**:  Download the Electric_Vehicle_Population_Data.csv file, which contains the electric vehicle population data, to your local machine.
+Data Preparation**:  Download the _Electric_Vehicle_Population_Data.csv_ file, which contains the electric vehicle population data, to your local machine.

 ### MongoDB Compass Setup
-1. Install MongoDB Compass: Download and install MongoDB Compass from the official MongoDB website.
+1. Install MongoDB Compass: Download and install MongoDB Compass from the [official MongoDB website](https://www.mongodb.com/try/download/shell).
 2. Connect to MongoDB: Launch MongoDB Compass and connect to your local MongoDB instance.
-If you haven't set up MongoDB locally, follow the official installation instructions to install and configure MongoDB.
+If you haven't set up MongoDB locally, follow the [official installation instructions](https://www.mongodb.com/docs/manual/administration/install-community/) to install and configure MongoDB.

 ## Data Cleaning
-Execute the dataClean.py script to perform data cleaning on the original Electric Vehicle Population Data CSV file python dataClean.py
+Execute the dataClean.py script to perform data cleaning on the original Electric Vehicle Population Data CSV file. <br  /> `python dataClean.py` <br  />
 This script will read the CSV file, perform data cleaning operations, and write the cleaned data to a new file named Electric_Vehicle_Population_Data_Cleaned which contains several CVS files.

 ## Data Upload
 Run the uploadToMongoDB.py script to split the cleaned data into two databases and upload it to MongoDB Compass.
-Ensure that MongoDB Compass is running and properly configured. python uploadToMongoDB.py
+Ensure that MongoDB Compass is running and properly configured. <br  />
+`python uploadToMongoDB.py`

 ### Thank You!